For degree, see Related Programs, below.

 decisions, based on compassion, respect and integrity.

-and science classes together and quickly form study groups,
+take their math and science classes together and quickly form study

-great way to make new friends with goals and attitudes similar to
+friends with goals and attitudes similar to your own.

 Peer tutoring.
 Science majors work together